DRSY/MoTIS/README.md

 - [x] OpenAI's CLIP model
 - [ ] Integration of other multimodal retrieval models
 + Effiency
-- [ ] Reducing memory consumption of models(ViT/B-32 version of CLIP takes about 605MB for storage and 1GB for runtime on iPhone)
+- [x] Reducing memory consumption of models: runtime memory 1GB -> 490MB via a smaller yet effective distilled ViT model.

 # About us
 This project is actively maintained by [ADAPT](http://adapt.seiee.sjtu.edu.cn/) lab from Shanghai Jiao Tong University.
 We expect it to continually integrate more advanced features and better cross-modal search experience.